 3. Gaylord Opryland Resort, Nashville, Tennessee

-Rates: The 2019 holiday package rate starts at $219 plus tax and resort fee, including one night room accommodations and two tickets to ICE!
+Rates: The 2022 holiday package rate starts at $379 plus tax and resort fee ($25), including one-night room accommodations and two tickets to ICE!
 Attraction.
 Note that you do not have to stay at the hotel in order to take part in the holiday fun.
 Visit the hotel's website to book activities such as ice skating and tubing for a per person fee.

 4. Hyatt Regency Lost Pines Resort and Spa, Cedar Creek, Texas

-This resort just outside Austin goes all-out for the end-of-year holiday season, with decorations, breakfast with Santa, a holiday tree light show, cookie decorating, a hot cocoa bar, storytime with Mrs. Claus, family movie nights, a Christmas market with local vendors and entertainment, and an annual holiday parade complete with longhorns, alpacas, horses, potbelly pigs, goats and cows.
+This resort just outside Austin goes all-out for the end-of-year holiday season, with decorations, breakfast and pictures with Santa and Mrs. Claus, a holiday tree light show, cookie decorating, a hot cocoa bar, horse-drawn hayrides, family movie nights, and arts and crafts in Santa’s workshop.
+Festivities run from November 25, 2022, through the New Year.